Medical expert of the article

 - Isostearyl lactylate.

-Vitamins, especially groups D, B and E are used, mainly, of plant origin.
+Vitamins, especially groups D, B and E, are used mainly of plant origin.

 Cationic polymers.
 It is known that cationic-active detergents (surfactants) are ideal for normalizing the surface of damaged hair and protecting it.
-At the same time, they have no effect on the improvement of the structure of damaged hair.
-Moreover, the use of these components is not always comfortable due to the irritating effect and incompatibility with the range of anionic detergents that make up shampoos.
-That is why new compounds compatible with anionic detergents have been developed - cationic polymers, which are able to create a special protective film on the hair surface, restoring their structure and strength.
-The first cationic polymer that appeared on the market in 1972 was Polymer JR (Polyquaternium 10).
+However, they do not improve the structure of damaged hair.
+Moreover, the use of these components is not always comfortable due to the irritating effect and incompatibility with a number of anionic detergents included in shampoos.
+That is why new compounds compatible with anionic detergents were developed - cationic polymers, which are able to create a special protective film on the surface of the hair, restoring its structure and strength.
+The first cationic polymer, which appeared on the market in 1972, was "Polymer JR (Polyquaternium 10)".
 It was added to one of the shampoos as a conditioning ingredient.
-In the subsequent it was released and patented many new varieties of cationic polymers.
-Currently, the main three types are used: cationic celluloses and starches, cationic silicones, and protein hydrolysates.
+Subsequently, many new varieties of cationic polymers were released and patented.
+Currently, three main types are used: cationic celluloses and starches, cationic silicones, and protein hydrolysates.

 - Frequent combing of hair with a wooden comb with large gaps between the teeth.